 Business intelligence FAQs

-Business intelligence is focused on analyzing past and current data to paint a picture of the current state of the business.
-Data science takes a cross-discipline approach to analyzing the same data, using statistical algorithms and models to uncover hidden and predictive insights from structured and unstructured data.
+Business intelligence is focused on analysing past and current data to paint a picture of the current state of the business.
+Data science takes a cross-discipline approach to analysing the same data, using statistical algorithms and models to uncover hidden and predictive insights from structured and unstructured data.